Day in the Life of a Personal Support Assistant

 What started as just a job for a young man figuring out his life has turned into so much more!
 Sampson Wolloh is a remarkable individual whose journey as a Personal Support Assistant (PSA) at Dungarvin Louisville is nothing short of inspiring.
 Five years ago, he joined our Kentucky team as a PSA — a position that played a pivotal role in his personal growth.

-Every day as a PSA brings new experiences, but a general day might look something like the following:
+Every day as a PSA brings new experiences, but a general day might look something like the following.
+NOTE: Each PSA experience is unique to the routine/schedule of the person they are serving.
+The below are examples from Sampson’s experience.

 Morning Routine (5:30 a.m. – 8:00 a.m.)

-• Help participants wake up, get dressed, and complete personal hygiene routines.
+- Help persons served wake up, get dressed, and complete personal hygiene routines.

-• Ensure participants are ready for their day programs or activities.
+- Ensure persons served are ready for their day programs or activities.

 Daytime Flexibility (8:00 a.m. – 3:00 p.m.)